-At Fieldfisher we have years of experience pursuing hospital negligence claims on behalf of our clients.
-The majority of these claims will be funded by no win no fee agreements.
-Regardless of where you live in England and Wales, if you have been a victim of hospital negligence, we will be able to offer advice.
+We have many years' experience pursuing hospital negligence claims on behalf of clients, most of which are funded through a no win no fee agreement.
+If you live in England and Wales and have been a victim of hospital negligence, we can offer advice on pursuing a claim.

 What is hospital negligence?

-Occasionally things go wrong when you receive medical treatment in hospital.
-If the treatment you received is below an acceptable standard, then you will have suffered from hospital negligence, and you may be able to sue the hospital for compensation.
+Occasionally things go wrong during medical treatment in hospital.
+If that treatment falls below an acceptable standard, it is considered hospital negligence and you may be able to pursue a claim for compensation.

 Types of hospital negligence

-There are many types of hospital negligence.
-The below is a list of the most common types of hospital negligence claims that we see, but if you have received hospital treatment that you believe to be substandard, contact us and we will advise further:
+The following are the most common types of hospital negligence claims we deal with, but you may have received other types of hospital treatment you consider substandard.
+Contact us and we will advise further:

-For many people, the Accident and Emergency department will be their first contact with a hospital.
-It is often vital that treatment is provided without delay and that a correct diagnosis is made so that the necessary treatment can be given.
+The A&E department may be someone's first contact with a hospital.
+It is often vital that treatment is provided without delay, including correct diagnosis to generate appropriate treatment.

-If appropriate treatment is not provided within a reasonable timeframe in hospital, the consequences can be devastating.
-Failing to recognise complications after procedures such as knee replacement operations, or failing to treat diabetes appropriately, can lead to limbs needing to be amputated in order to save a patient's life.
-Whilst the majority of amputation claims will involve unnecessary below, through or above knee amputations, we also have experience of dealing with claims involving upper limb amputations as well.
+Failure to recognise complications following procedures such as knee replacement operations, or failing to treat diabetes appropriately, can lead to limbs having to be amputated to save a patient's life.
+Most amputation claims involve below, through, or above knee amputation but we also deal with claims involving upper limb amputation.

-Having a child should be one of the happiest days of your life.
-Unfortunately, far too frequently we see errors being made during the pregnancy or more typically in the minutes leading up to or following a child's birth.
-Such errors will often have lifelong consequences for the child or the mother.
+The cases we see tend to involve errors during pregnancy or, more typically, in the minutes leading up to or immediately following birth.
+Such errors can have life-long consequences for the child, the mother, or both.

 Meningitis is the infection of the protective membranes that surround the brain and spinal cord.
 Approximately 3,200 people in the UK are diagnosed with meningitis ever year.
 Delays in diagnosing and treating meningitis can lead to septicaemia and can have far reaching consequences such as permanent brain or nerve damage, limb loss or even death.

-Making a claim for hospital negligence is simple.
-If you feel you have received substandard hospital treatment and have gone on to suffer some form of harm, the please do contact us.
+If you believe you have received substandard hospital treatment and consequently suffered some form of harm, contact us to discuss making a claim.

-If you feel that you are a victim of hospital negligence you may initially wish to make a complaint to the hospital to find out more about the treatment you received.
-Every hospital will have a complaints procedure which they will explain to you.
-Sometimes the response to your complaint will help us to understand more about your claim and give you better advice.
+You may initially want to make a complaint to the hospital to find out more about the treatment you received.
+Every hospital has a complaints procedure which they will explain to you.
+Sometimes the response to your complaint helps us understand more about your case and we can offer you better advice.

 The amount of compensation you will receive for hospital negligence will depend on your own individual circumstances.
 You are however, entitled to recover compensation for the following: